YourDataStories/ontology/howitworks.md

 4. Admin will review your requests and will accept (and merge), comment, make changes or reject

 B. Command line
-TO ADD LATER
+*TO ADD LATER*

-*home page/readme*
-Should provide pictures, contents and explanations.

-###File structure

-*Overall model*
-Includes the integrated OWL and example SPARQL queries.
+*Overall model* includes the integrated OWL and example SPARQL queries.

-*"Per data source" file folder*
-Includes, at least, the following files: DCAT spec, OWL, SPARQL queries, Data examples
+*"Per data source" file folder* includes, at least, the following files: DCAT spec, OWL, SPARQL queries, Data examples.
+*home page/readme* should provide pictures, contents and explanations.